 Clicking on the square in the header of Parker’s website will open a full-screen navigation menu that slides in from the side, which features the most important links as well as a large image.

 Free Markets Destroy uses a hamburger icon and a unique design for the navigation menu.
-The links feature 3D effects, different colors on hover, and a large finger pointer.
+The links feature 3D effects, different colors on mouse hover, and a large finger pointer.

 The website of Sercopointweb uses a hamburger icon that opens up a full-screen menu with a two-toned background.

-Stripe’s menu features dropdowns.
+Stripe’s header menu features dropdowns.
 Unlike some dropdown menus, each dropdown displays the available links a little bit differently.

 The navigation menu for Good & Proper Tea is fairly simple, although it’s well designed and fits with the theme and style of the site.
 The “shop” link opens up a dropdown with the categories of items in the shop, making it easy for users to find what they’re looking for.